Los Angeles International Airport: FlyAway Bus

 The FlyAway bus is a nonstop motorcoach/shuttle service run by LAWA, which provides scheduled service between LAX and Union Station in Downtown LA or the FlyAway terminal at the Van Nuys Airport in the San Fernando Valley.

 FlyAway buses stop at every LAX terminal in a counter-clockwise direction, starting at terminal 1.
 The service hours vary based on the line, with most leaving on or near the top of the hour.
 Buses use the regional system of high-occupancy vehicle lanes and high-occupancy toll lanes (Metro ExpressLanes) to expedite their trips.

-Metro Rail and the LAX Automated People Mover
+Metro Rail and SkyLink

 LAX does not currently have a direct connection to the Los Angeles Metro Rail system.
 LAX Shuttle route M offers free connections between the Central Terminal Area and the LAX/Metro Transit Center on the C and K, about 1+1/2 mi away.

-The LAX Automated People Mover (APM), currently under construction by LAWA, is a 2+1/4 mi rail line that will connect the terminal area with long- and short-term parking facilities, a connection to the Los Angeles Metro Rail and other transit at the LAX/Metro Transit Center, and a consolidated facility for all airport rental car agencies.
+SkyLink, currently under construction by LAWA, is a 2+1/4 mi rail line that will connect the terminal area with long- and short-term parking facilities, a connection to the Los Angeles Metro Rail and other transit at the LAX/Metro Transit Center, and a consolidated facility for all airport rental car agencies.

 The APM project is estimated to cost $5.5 billion and is scheduled to begin operation in 2026.